model-checking/kani/docs/src/faq.md

  1. Importing a copy of the external crate that defines the type, then implement `Arbitrary` there.
  2. Contributing the `Arbitrary` implementation to the external crate that defines the type.
 </details>

-**Question:** I implemented the `kani::Arbitrary` trait for a type that's not from my crate, and got the error `only traits defined in the current crate can be implemented for types defined outside of the crate`.
-What does this mean?
-What can I do?
-[Answer](#arbitrary-implementations-for-foreign-types)